-Raw fish may contain parasites.
-While some parasites are able to pass through a dog harmlessly, others will make a dog very sick.
-Salmon and other fish that swim upstream may have a deadly parasite, especially wild salmon caught in the Pacific Northwest region of the USA.
-Salmon poisoning may occur, leading to death if untreated.
+Raw fish may contain parasites, such as flukes, roundworms, and tapeworms.
+While some parasites are able to be digested without causing harm to a dog, others will cause disease and make a dog very sick.
+Salmon and other fish in the Pacific Northwest region of the US can have a deadly parasite which causes Salmon poisoning.
+Exposure to this parasite causes vomiting, diarrhea, swollen lymph nodes, weakness dehydration, leading to death if untreated.

 The small bones in fish can sometimes be chewed and digested by dogs, but there is also a risk of these tiny bones getting caught on the way to the stomach, A dog can choke on fish bones or suffer injuries to the esophagus and stomach.
 Once in the stomach, the bones are usually softened by gastric acids and then digested by the body.
 However, some dogs will experience difficulty with the digestion of fish bones.

 How Much Raw Fish Can Dogs Eat?

 If you want to be safe, it's best to only feed your dog small amounts of cooked fish with no added fat, sauce, or seasoning.
 However, if your dog has known food allergies or sensitivities, then it's best to completely avoid adding a new ingredient to your dog's diet.